paddycarver/blog/content/posts/contexts-and-dependency-injection.md

 And this question, in itself, really has two parts: how important is it that the dependencies are clear, and how important is it that their _types_ are clear?

 That second one is the most clear-cut, objective downfall of `Context`s.
-The `key` and `value` you define in your `Context` are `interface{}` types, meaning we’re taking an escape hatch out of the type system, and the compiler washes its hands of us.
+The key and value you define in your `Context` are `interface{}` types, meaning we’re taking an escape hatch out of the type system, and the compiler washes its hands of us.
 It will not help us if we’re using the wrong types, we’ll just blow up at runtime.
-That’s, no matter who you ask, worse than blowing up when you try to build your package.
+That is, no matter who you ask, worse than blowing up when you try to build your package.

 How important it is that your dependencies are clear is a harder question to talk about.
 There’s more nuance there, more squishy things it’s hard to measure and reason about.

 What we really boiled it down to, from what I can tell, is how approachable your code base is.
-And Peter is definitely more an expert on this than I am: he works more regularly with more people than I do.
+And Peter is definitely more an expert on this than I am: he works with more people than I do.

 And I want to dig into this a bit, because it’s something I’ve been contemplating a lot recently at work.
 My codebases have a lot of ideas in them and patterns that I use, and once you understand them, the codebase is really easy to navigate and understand.
 But how do I surface that information to people new to the codebase?